The Principle of Manual Cell Counting: Thoma vs Neubauer Improved

 both with formulas, examples, and images and, of course

 - The differences between Thoma and Neubauer Improved

 This detailed guide will help you whether you’ve been doing cell counts for a while and you want to improve your method or check its accuracy, you’re just starting to do yeast cell counts now or you’re training someone else to do it.

-And if you have any additional questions whatsoever, do not hesitate to send us an email at email@example.com and we’ll be happy to assist you!
+And if you have any additional questions whatsoever, you want to receive this article in a pdf format, or you’re interested in significantly speeding up lab work by automating your cell counts, do not hesitate to send us an email at [email protected] and we’ll be happy to assist you!